East Layton: Demographics

 Today, East Layton has a population of 117, according to the 2011 census.

 History

+Etymology

+The name Layton derives from the Old English lēactūn meaning 'settlement where leek is grown'.

 Church

-The parish is home to a Grade II listed Church, believed to have been constructed in 1895.
-It was given its listed title in 1969, similar to that of East Layton Hall.
-Formerly named 'Chapel of Ease' has got a bell tower, but not a steeple.
+The parish is home to Christ Church, East Layton, a grade II building which was constructed in 1895.

 East Layton Hall

 East Layton Hall is a Grade II listed building.
 The manor house and attached garden date back to around 1623.
 The North Yorkshire Cleveland Vernacular Buildings study group report records have shown that in the late 19th century, the building was an inn, called the Layton Arms.
 Although the internal of the building has not been inspected, English Heritage have noted that there is a chamfered basket-arched fireplace with two chimneys at the north end of the building.
 East Layton Hall was registered as a Grade II listed building on 4 February 1969.

 Location; 3 Forcett Close, East Layton, North Yorkshire, DL11 7PG.